 Continuing human activity in the Larsemann Hills is promoted by the coastal location and ice-free landscape.
 Commitment to ongoing use by the Parties active in the area is evident both in the development and redevelopment of station facilities, and the staging of inland traverses from the area.
-For the next five years primary attention will be given to road improvements including the proposed levelling of the ridge on the road between Progress and the aerodrome.
+Primary attention will be given to safety of road improvements including the proposed levelling of the ridge on the road between Progress and the aerodrome.